 When we make a surplus from our events we put it towards equipment or consumables for the library.
 For example we’ve purchased patio furniture for the first-floor terrace, comestibles for public engagement events and materials for a children’s event.
 Some plants for the terrace are likely to be next but we welcome suggestions for things that would benefit the library and its users.
 Making a profit for the library is not our main motivation, we exist to provide events and activities for our community.

 In our first year we’ve figured out how to organise ourselves to plan and run events of various types and size in the library.
 We’ve built a relationship with Bishopston Library, Bristol Libraries and other library Friends Groups.
-We’ve been involved in discussions around library cut-backs (which are not on hold until April 2020).
+We’ve been involved in discussions around the future of our library services.
 We’ve built our website, our email and mailing lists, our social media presence and our payment and booking systems.
 We’ve written our constitution, set up a bank account and sorted out public liability insurance.
 We’ve run a number of stand-alone events and a couple of series of workshops.
 We’ve built up a list of things we aspire to do and written our event guide so we can pass what we’ve learnt on to new members of the team.

 Thinking about getting involved?

 There are many ways for more people to get involved.
 We’re keen to hear from people of all ages and backgrounds.
 You don’t need to commit to a lot of time or a long-term role, there are a variety of ways you can contribute.
 We could do a lot more in 2019 then we’ve been able to do in 2018 but we’ll need a bigger team to do it.